Federal Aviation Act of 1958

-The Federal Aviation Act of 1958 was an act of the United States Congress, signed by President Dwight D. Eisenhower, that created the Federal Aviation Agency (later the Federal Aviation Administration or the FAA) and abolished its predecessor, the Civil Aeronautics Administration (CAA).
+The Federal Aviation Act of 1958 was an act of the United States Congress, signed by President Dwight D. Eisenhower, that created the Federal Aviation Agency (later the Federal Aviation Administration or the FAA) and abolished its predecessor, the Civil Aeronautics Authority (CAA).
 The act empowered the FAA to oversee and regulate safety in the airline industry and the use of American airspace by both military aircraft and civilian aircraft.

 Background

 Aviation in the United States was unregulated until the Air Commerce Act became law in 1926.
 The Act created an Aeronautic Branch within the United States Department of Commerce with regulatory powers over civil aviation.
 Among the functions the Aeronautic Branch performed were pilot testing and licensing, issuing aircraft airworthiness certificates, establishing and enforcing safety regulations.
 The agency was also responsible for establishing airways and operating and maintaining aids to air navigation, in addition to investigating accidents and incidents.

 In 1934, the Aeronautics Branch was renamed the Bureau of Air Commerce.
 In 1936 the Bureau took over air traffic control centers previously operated by commercial airlines, and began to expand the air traffic control system.